Can’t find what you’re looking for? Email us at TCIP@hyndburnbc.gov.uk

 Where are the Market Traders moving to when the Market Shuts?

-From January 2024, you will find the majority of Accrington Market Traders in temporary cabins on the town square or within the Victorian Arcade off Church Street, units on Broadway or inside the Arndale Centre.
+You will find the majority of Accrington Market Traders in temporary cabins on the town square or within the Victorian Arcade off Church Street, units on Broadway or inside the Arndale Centre.

 Who owns the buildings and what do the plans mean for people who work, live or visit the buildings?